 Mike’s legal career began in 1983 as an Assistant State’s Attorney for Baltimore County where he served as felony trial team captain and then as the Chief of the Sexual Assault and Child Abuse Division from 1985 to 1990.
-As the head of that unit he prosecuted what are considered the most heinous and difficult cases involving the most vulnerable and innocent victims.
-In 1990, Mike made a made a career change opting to represent injured victims in civil cases.
+As the head of that unit, he prosecuted what are considered the most heinous and difficult cases involving the most vulnerable and innocent victims.
+In 1990, Mike made a career change, opting to represent injured victims in civil cases.
 He began private practice with the law firm of Sandbower, Gabler and O’Shaughnessy in 1990, and became a partner in 1993.
 In 1994, became a principal in the law firm of Spence, Kohler, Christie and Pulver.

 In 2001 he joined The Yost Legal Group.
 Since entering private practice in 1990, his practice has focused solely on litigation primarily on behalf of the plaintiffs in the areas of medical malpractice, lead poisoning, product liability, wrongful death, premises liability, pharmaceutical litigation and serious personal injury.